-Each 10 mL ampule of PROVAYBLUE® contains 50 mg methylene blue.
+Each 10 mL ampule and vial of PROVAYBLUE® contains 50 mg methylene blue.
 Each 2 mL ampule and vial of PROVAYBLUE® contains 10 mg methylene blue.

-PROVAYBLUE® is hypotonic and may be diluted before use in a solution of 50 mL 5% Dextrose in Water (D5W) in order to avoid local pain, particularly in the pediatric population.
+PROVAYBLUE® is hypotonic and may be diluted before use in a solution of 50 mL 5% Dextrose Injection in order to avoid local pain, particularly in the pediatric population.
 Use the diluted solution immediately after preparation.

-Do not mix with sodium chloride 9 mg/mL (0.9%) solution for injection, because it has been demonstrated that chloride reduces the solubility of methylene blue.
+Avoid diluting with sodium chloride solutions, because it has been demonstrated that chloride reduces the solubility of methylene blue.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

-Keep the ampule in the original package to protect from light.
+Keep the ampule and the vial in the original package to protect from light.